sh98/Server-Nuker/README.md

 # Server Nuker
-Are you pissed at a server that your staff in?
+Are you a pissed off kid with no life?

-Do you fucking hate the server owner?
+Do you wanna waste somebody's time?

-Do you want to watch ~~the world~~ a Discord server burn?
+Do you want to watch Kyle's Discord server burn?

 Well I got the perfect program for you!
 Server Nuker!